singhai15rohan/singhai15rohan/README.md

 - 👋 Hi, I’m @singhai15rohan
-- 👀 I’m interested in ...
-Coding
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ...
-Webdevelopment
+- 🌱 I’m currently learning Web development and C++
 - 💞️ I’m looking to collaborate with ...
 Myself
 - 📫 How to reach me ...
-Email
+Email: singhairohan15@gmail.com

 <!---
 singhai15rohan/singhai15rohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.